vikrampawar/book-highlights/pages/the-definitive-guide-to-sqlite--second-edition.md

 Operationally, group by sits in between the where clause and the select clause. group by takes the output of where and splits it into groups of rows that share a common value (or values) for a specific column (or columns) ([link](https://learning.oreilly.com/library/view/-/9781430232254/Chapter03.html#ed74ac61-c522-439f-bd58-93dbd9280614))

 Aggregates operate within the select clause.
-They compute their values on the rows selected by the where clause—not from all rows selected by the from clause.
+They compute their values on the rows selected by the where clauseâ€”not from all rows selected by the from clause.
 The select command filters first and then aggregates. ([link](https://learning.oreilly.com/library/view/-/9781430232254/Chapter03.html#6c2695a3-bb91-4ab2-a960-c1fe9f67850d))

 Notice that limit and offset are dead last in the operational pipeline.
 One common misconception of limit/offset is that it speeds up a query by limiting the number of rows that must be collected by the where clause. ([link](https://learning.oreilly.com/library/view/-/9781430232254/Chapter03.html#309d7a60-acba-435e-b8b8-cc049adda407))